jerryc05/engl142-midterm/_posts/2020-03-25-historical-bg.md

   1. The English citizens would laugh at the portryal of colonists as uncivilized *(Ibid.)*.

   2. The colonists would laugh at the British factor's ineptitude *(Ibid.)*.

+- A poem that makes fun of the colonists would have no market in the colonies, just as a poem that makes fun of Englishmen would have no appeal to an English audience (Egan).

+  - Richard Slotkin, a cultural critic and historian, has argued that the poem satirizes "the whole race of Anglo-American" colonists for their Indianization *(Ibid.)*.

+  - J. A. Leo Lemay contends that "the real object of Cooke's satire was the ridiculous notion of Englishmen that America was a complete wilderness" *(Ibid.)*.

+  - Other critics have even suggested that "The Sot-Weed Factor is a double satire in which no one escapes unmocked *(Ibid.)*."

+  - The Sot-Weed Factor combines satiric conventions well known to eighteenth-century English readers *(Ibid.)*.